Harry Williams (footballer, born 1996): Cheltenham Town

-Williams was born in Cheltenham, Gloucestershire, and began a scholarship with Cheltenham Town in July 2012.
+Williams was born in Cirencester, Gloucestershire, and began a scholarship with Cheltenham Town in July 2012.
 Williams previously was at Southside before being scouted at eight.
 Despite this, Williams remained at the club until he went on a six weeks trial with Cheltenham Town, which ultimately led him joining the club.

 He is a product of the Cheltenham Town youth system, starting at the Academy in the Under 9's, making his first-team debut at the age of 17, on 22 October 2013, as a late substitute as Cheltenham beat Morecambe 3–0 in League Two.
 As a result of making his first team breakthrough at Cheltenham Town, Williams went on to win the club's Young Player of the Year and was honoured by the League Football Education.
 Additionally, Williams was nominated for Young Sports Personality of the year at the Gloucestershire Media Sports.

 Following this reward Williams continued the second year of his scholarship, scoring a Cheltenham Town youth record 38 goals.
 Added to this he scored in every round of the FA Youth cup that the club participated in.
 This resulted in him being offered his first professional deal, signing two-year contract on 1 July 2014.
 After making eight more appearances in the 2014–15 season, Williams signed a contract extension with the club, keeping him until 2016.

 On 9 December 2015 it was announced that Williams' contract will not be renewed at the end of the season.